airpair/authoring-guide/post.md

 ### 3.6 Post structure

 Unless you go viral, **90% of readers will arrive at your post via a search engine**.
-Both the platform and structure outlined here, have repetitively evolved to optimize SEO and retaining short attention spans.
+Both the platform and structure outlined here, have evolved to optimize SEO and retaining short attention spans.

 #### 3.6.1 Synopsis

-At the top of your post include a short summary introducing the idea, format, who the post is relevant for (i.e. level of developer / prerequisite knowledge).
-Within 30 seconds readers should clearly know if the post is on-topic for what they are seeking and relevant to their experience.
+At the top of your post include a summary introducing the top-level idea, content format and who the post is relevant for (i.e. level of developer / prerequisite knowledge).
+In 30 seconds readers should know if the post is what they are seeking and relevant to their experience.

-Note the synopsis falls out of the Table of Contents (ToC) and the word *Synopsis* is considered a *pseudo heading* that is only for visual impact.
+The synopsis falls out of the Table of Contents (ToC) and the word *Synopsis* is considered a *pseudo heading* i.e. only a heading in the visual sense.
 Here is some example markdown for a synopsis:
 ````markdown
 Synopsis
 > So you're interested in blogging? **Thank you** for